cerndb/wls-cern-sso/README.md

 ## Authors

-These libraries have been written by [Luis Rodríguez](http://profiles.web.cern.ch/720335).
+These libraries have been written by [Luis Rodríguez Fernandez](http://profiles.web.cern.ch/720335).

 ## Contributing